How to Write a Resume for Google

 Led a 6-person SRE team to architect a multi-region failover system achieving 99.995% uptime for a tier-1 service handling 2B daily requests, reducing incident recovery time from 45 minutes to under 3 minutes through automated remediation.

-This demonstrates leadership, system design at massive scale (2B daily requests), reliability engineering depth (five-nines uptime), and quantified improvement.
-Google's infrastructure-first mindset means SRE and reliability accomplishments resonate strongly.
+Demonstrates leadership, system design at massive scale (2B daily requests), reliability depth (five-nines), and quantified improvement.
+Infrastructure and reliability accomplishments resonate strongly at Google.

 Weak